pybamm-team/PyBaMM/docs/source/user_guide/installation/install-from-source.rst

-Install from source (developer install)
+Install from source (GNU Linux and macOS)
 =========================================

 .. contents::